tetherscript/WinUITranslator/README.md

 2. When you are ready to translate, run this Translator app, then run your app again to see the changes.
 3. Tweak your app code, translate, tweak code, translate.
 Rinse.
 Repeat until it is fully translated.

----

-## My Best Advice
+> [!TIP]

-If you are creating an app that will need to be translated, **you need to set it up and test the translation on day one of development.**
+> If you are creating an app that will need to be translated, **you need to set it up and test the translation on day one of development.**
-- Put a Hello World button, a dynamic text message, and define several languages.
+> Put a Hello World button, a dynamic text message, and define several languages.
-- Translate it.
+> Translate it.
 Test the translations under different languages.
-- Understand how it works.
+> Understand how it works.
 Then you'll know what you need to do to make your app localized.
 It will affect your decisions on layouts, text length, and spacing that are difficult to fix later.

-Starting this process of adding `x:Uid`'s, `.Get()`'s, and running the Translator app **after your app is already big is a pain.**
+> Starting this process of adding `x:Uid`'s, `.Get()`'s, and running the Translator app **after your app is already big is a pain.**
-I know this.
+> I know this.
 Best to start translating on day 1.

 <br/><br/><br/>